Updated: Jan 20

 Plant the Seed: Mention in your conversations that referrals and introductions are important to your business- it’s how you gain new clients.
 Stop short of directly asking them to give you a referral, though.
 That’s where it begins to feel odd or needy for most people.
 And a direct ask is typically not needed.
 Most business people will get the hint.
 When someone asks, 'how is work?' or 'how is your practice going?', reply 'It's going great.
 I seem to be getting more and more work through referrals and people recommending me'.

 Try a Social Referral: If you are uncomfortable suggesting referrals for work, try asking for referrals to people who have similar interests and hobbies as you.
 Mention that you are looking to meet more people who enjoy your hobby and ask that they refer anyone they know who enjoys the same activities.
-Surprisingly, this helps ‘condition’ the other person to thinking about you for referrals and often leads to referrals for work.
+Surprisingly, this helps ‘condition’ the other person to think about you for referrals and often leads to referrals for work.

 Help Others First: The best way to get referrals is by giving them.
 But like the people you ask to refer work to you, you may not know of someone with your particular legal needs at the moment.
 If you can’t make a referral for work, you may be able to help them in other ways.
 The point is to ‘always be giving’.
 The combination of giving unselfishly combined with a mention that referrals are the best way to get work will lead to an uptick in referral activity over time.

 Fish Where the Fish Chill: Identify people who could potentially send you work by referral (or might know people) and make a list of them.
 Reach out to them on a regular basis.
 Identify the types of people they would most like to meet, search your contacts and offer to introduce them.
-Referral activity tends to be concentrated among people with similar or related challenges, the people who serve those with similar or related challenges, and tend to be constrained to those who have close or familiar relationships.
+Referral activity tends to be concentrated among people with similar or related challenges, the people who serve those with similar or related challenges and tend to be constrained to those who have close or familiar relationships.

 Don’t Expect an Immediate Referral: For a variety of reasons, referral activity takes time to develop.
 Most professionals won’t refer simply for the sake of referring.
 They want to send good quality opportunities your way.
 Those don’t come up every day.
 The challenge of referrals is to be on the mind of the person when they find a good referral opportunity.
 To increase your referral activity, mention the importance of referrals in every conversation, do good work, find ways to help others, and refer work to others on a regular basis.
 Be sure to identify and talk to the people in a position to refer work.
 Do this consistently and you’ll see your referral activity increase over time.